 - The books to not have as much spaced repetition like Sagebooks.
 Therefore, I would suggest re-reading each book a few times to reinforce new words.

 Despite these downsides, if your budget permits, I recommend Greenfield 我自己会读 Series as a follow-up to Sagebooks.
 The combination of those two series gave my daughter strong reading and comprehension skills.
 The Greenfield 我自己会读 series offers plenty of reading practice and build reading confidence.
 The CDs give exposure to native Mandarin or Cantonese.
-In addition, the workbooks and flashcards are excellent supplemental learning materials.
+In addition, workbooks and flashcards are included for supplemental learning.